camlee/power-meter/esp32-viewe/docs/SCOPE_AND_ROADMAP.md

   `POWER_METER_HAS_TOUCH_UI=0`; set the separate status-display capability only after the SSD1306 service initializes successfully on the C++ target.

-The first OLED milestone should prove initialization, orientation, shared-bus ownership, and periodic status updates while retaining Demo sensing.
-ADS1115 acquisition and electrical calibration remain a separate subsequent milestone.
+The first OLED milestone was intended to prove initialization, orientation, shared-bus ownership, and periodic status updates while retaining Demo sensing.
+ADS1115 acquisition and electrical calibration were a separate subsequent milestone.

 ### Roadmap checkpoint — 2026-07-15